San Diego, CA

 Bold PointsBio

-My life goals are to have a career that allows me to express myself or others' creations.
-I am passionate about all things art, mostly my drawings and paintings, as well as a book I'm currently writing.
-I pour all of myself into these crafts and hold them every close to my heart.
-I am a great candidate because I show academic excellence, have a love of learning, and possess passion for my field of study.
+My life goals are to have a career that allows me to express myself in an authentic way.
+I am passionate about all things art, like my drawings, paintings, and video editing, as well as a book I'm currently writing.
+I pour all of myself into these crafts and hold them very close to my heart.
+I am a great candidate because I show academic excellence, have a love of learning, and possess a passion for my field of study.

 Education